-7.4.2 Objective 2: Determine the effectiveness of the training imparted to teachers and students to enable them to constructively engage with the installed ICT infrastructure in teaching and learning the schools' timetables did not facilitate induction in the use of ICT for teaching and learning.
+7.4.2 Objective 2: Determine the effectiveness of the training imparted on teachers and students to enable them to constructively engage with the installed ICT infrastructure in teaching and learning

+Most of the teachers and students complained that the training period was inadequate.
+In some cases, the training period was very short, lasting only one day.
+This was partly because of the large population of new students enrolling in e-Schools at the beginning of each year, and partly because the schools' timetables did not facilitate induction in the use of ICT for teaching and learning.
 ICT skills development is not explicitly part of the curriculum in secondary schools (with the exception of students studying computers as a subject).
 Teachers and students expressed the need for additional training.
 In the case of students, the additional training was required for technical ICT skills.
 Teachers required both technical and pedagogical training.
 Teachers training in the use of e-School infrastructure did not incorporate pedagogical skills for the integration of ICT in teaching and learning.
 This was one of the reasons behind teachers' failure to integrate ICT in everyday classroom teaching.